 This is what your product is going to look on the front-end after you’ve made all the changes.

 These are the author’s ratings.
 But this WordPress review plugin also offers your visitors the ability to submit their own.
 So, before the comment box, every user will have the option to rate every feature the author has set beforehand.
+It’s just that you need to activate the user reviews via the plugin’s settings that I talked about earlier.

 Looks like this, for example: